Central Buckeye Conference: History

 The CBC was established in time for the 1974-75 school year.
 The present-day divisions were created to align schools based on size, and every sport recognizes a champion for each division.

 The charter members of the Central Buckeye Conference were Bellefontaine, Greenon, London, Northeastern, Shawnee, and Urbana.

 In 1977, New school Kenton Ridge joined the CBC becoming the 7th member.

 In 1978, London left the CBC after 4 years for the now defunct Central Buckeye League bringing the CBC back to 6 members.

 Northwestern would join the CBC in 1982 bringing the conference back to 7 members which would eventually grow to 8 when Tecumseh joined in 1991 from the Greater Miami Valley Conference.

 The CBC would remain at 8 members until they added 5 new members in Benjamin Logan, Graham, Miami East and Tippecanoe from the Southwestern Rivers Conference, Indian Lake from the Three Rivers Conference, while Northeastern left for the Ohio Heritage Conference bringing the total number of members to 12.

 Miami East would leave to join the Cross County Conference in 2006.
 They would eventually be replaced by Stebbins who joined in 2007.

 The CBC would remain at 12 members until 2016 when both Stebbins and Tippecanoe left to join the Greater Western Ohio Conference.
 Leaving the CBC with 2 divisions of 5 teams each.

 In July 2017, both London's and North Union's Board of Educations have approved their membership for the CBC.
 London will join the Kenton Trail Division with Bellefontaine, Jonathan Alder, Kenton Ridge, Shawnee, and Tecumseh.
 North Union will join the Mad River Division with Benjamin Logan, Graham, Indian Lake, Northwestern, and Urbana.
 Date of entry is undetermined.
 This move brought the CBC back to 12 members allowing for 2, 6 team divisions which allows for easier scheduling.

+In March 2025, it was announced that Bethel and Greenon will be joining the conference for the 2027-28 school year.
+Bethel will be in the Kenton Trail division and Greenon will be in the Mad River division.
+Bethel will be leaving the Three Rivers Conference, which does not recognize swimming as a conference sport, due to this fact, the Bethel swimteam participated as a conference member startin in the 2025-26 swim season.